ChristopherRoy1/logitrack/readme.md

 - Edit a shipment & add items: http://localhost:8000/company/1/shipments/1/items/

-Finally, you can access Django's built-in admin pages by navigating to the following URL: http://localhost:8000/admin Make sure that you added yourself as a superuser to the application, otherwise you won't be able to log in.
+Finally, you can access Django's built-in admin pages by navigating to the following URL: http://localhost:8000/admin Make sure that you added yourself as a superuser to the application (instructions on how to do so are provided in a section above), otherwise you won't be able to log in.

 ### Creating a company